Lisa Smith granted bail on conditions including internet ban

 Lisa Smith, pictured in 2008, when working for the Irish Defence Forces.
 File image: Collins

-Former Irish Defence Forces soldier Lisa Smith, who is facing trial accused of Isis membership has been granted bail with strict conditions including an internet and social media ban.
+Former Irish Defence Forces soldier Lisa Smith, who is facing trial accused of membership of the terrorist organisation Isis, has been granted bail with strict conditions including an internet and social media ban.

 The former soldier, who left Ireland and married after she converted to Islam, had been found in a Syrian refugee camp, and after a trek to Turkey with her daughter, aged two, she was brought back to Ireland on December 1st last.

-However, on arrival she was arrested and questioned for three days before she was charged with being a member of the Islamicist terror group Isis.
+She was arrested on arrival and questioned for three days before she was charged with being a member of the Islamicist terror group.

-She had bail refused on December 4th at Dublin District Court, and she has been held at Limerick Prison since then.
+She had bail refused on December 4th at Dublin District Court, and she has been held at Limerick Prison.

 Family members were caring for her child, the court then heard.